-Parents who find it difficult to comply with the requirements of the Jackson County School District's Dress Code Policy due to financial hardship may request assistance from the principal at their child's school.
+Parents/guardians who find it difficult to comply with the requirements of the Jackson County School District's Dress Code Policy due to financial hardship may request assistance from the principal at their child's school.
 The principal may be able to offer suggestions to the parent regarding assistance from various community and civic groups or agencies.

-Parent Information
+Parent/Guardian Information

-Students and Parent/Guardian's Rights and Responsibilities
+Students' and Parents'/Guardians' Rights and Responsibilities